mootools/mootools-core/Docs/Element/Element.md

 ### Arguments:

 1. el	- (*mixed*) el can be the id of an element or an element.
 2. where - (*string*, optional) The place to inject this Element to (defaults to the bottom of the element passed in).
+Can be 'top', 'bottom', 'after', or 'before'.

 ### Returns: